 I also developed a very early preoccupation with mortality.
 Personal extinction, decided the pre-teen, is a very bad thing.
 Quite a few decades later, I still believe this to be true.
 Perry Rhodan no doubt had a lot to do with imprinting this on me.
 And Alan Harrington's The Immortalist sealed it sometime in 1974.

-For over a decade I earned my living with programming, usually in a biomedical/physiology context; then gave software development away in the late 1990s and converted myself into a technical writer, organisational process developer, graphic designer, editor and occasional video producer.
-In between I got myself a cognitive science degree.
+Instead of sticking to the academic universe, I earned my living with programming for many years, usually in a biomedical/physiology context; then gave software development away in the late 1990s and converted myself into a technical writer, organizational process developer, graphic designer, editor and occasional video producer.

 After years in the UK, US, Japan and New Zealand, my wife and I are camping out, for a while anyway, in inner-suburban Brisbane; so that we can be close to our daughters and grandchildren.
 Whatever happens next, who knows?
 Life has a habit of presenting one with unexpected challenges and opportunities.